 Thais has more than 30 years of experience teaching and researching in the fields of Aerospace Medicine, Space Physiology, Aerospace Biomedical Engineering and Telemedicine & Digital Health.
 She participated in two European Space Agency (ESA) sponsored parabolic flight campaigns in Bordeaux, France, researching a new technique for administering extra-terrestrial CPR, and testing a medical device (Earlobe Arterialised Blood Collector – EABC) for the collection of arterialised blood in space.

-Thais is an active participant in the international scientific community, being an elected Academician of the International Academy of Astronautics (IAA), and the International Academy of Aviation and Space Medicine, among others.
+Thais is an active participant in the international scientific community, being an elected Academician of the International Academy of Aviation and Space Medicine (IAASM) and the International Academy of Astronautics (IAA), in which she serves on the Board of Trustees (2019-2021).
 She continues to contribute to international working groups in the field of manned space flight, most recently as a part of the International Space Committee’s ISO Space Systems – Man-Life Activity Support Systems and Equipment Integration in Space Flight, and the IAA, Medical Safety Guidelines for Space Crews Involved in Short-Duration Commercial Orbital Flight Operations.

 Thais further holds patents related to Space Life Sciences and Aerospace Biomedical Engineering.
 She is currently acting as a voluntary Mentor for Space4Women, an initiative of the United Nations Office for Outer Space Affairs.